The importance of coupling learning management with business performance

 Any improvement in performance needs to be measured.
 Learner scores and feedback, although often the most used, are not actually a reliable method for calculating this.
 Just because an individual scored 100% on an e-learning course does not necessarily mean that they will retain that information forever.
 Similarly, just because an individual might have enjoyed a quiz and scored highly does not mean that they will have retained the same level of information as someone else in the organisation who took the same quiz – consistency is not guaranteed.

 Armed with the right results and correct data, L&D teams have the opportunity to deliver the right training to the right people at the right time.
-For more information about using Virtual College’s Enable LMS as a collaboration tool for your business, contact us on 01943 605976.
+Contact us today for more information about using Virtual College’s Enable LMS as a collaboration tool for your business.